 A proportion of disabled users will require the system to be accessible (in terms of current WCAG version 2 guidelines) and to be compatible with assistive technology.
 As the main teaching language of the University is English the system will only be available in English.

-- 9. Is there evidence (or an expectation) of higher or lower uptake by any equality group(s)?
-If so, give details of the differences and the reasons for these (if known)? - 10.
-Is any equality group excluded from participating in or accessing the service or functions?
-If so, why?
+9. Is there evidence (or an expectation) of higher or lower uptake by any equality group(s)?
+If so, give details of the differences and the reasons for these (if known)?

 No